+UCMR 4 parameters have no standards and are being evaluated for potential future regulation.
 EPA continually evaluates its drinking water standards to protect public health.
 As required by the 1996 Safe Drinking Water Act amendments, once every five years EPA issues a new list of no more than 30 unregulated contaminants to be monitored by public water systems.
 This monitoring provides a basis for potential future regulatory actions to protect public health.

 Connecticut Water conducted the required sampling and analysis between 2019 -2020 under the UCMR 4.
-The table below shows which of the unregulated contaminants were detected:
+The table above shows which of the unregulated contaminants were detected and the ranges of detection.